wangyan1005/aphasic-speech-recognition/README.md

  ```

 ### Step1:  Data Preparation
-- **data_preparation.py**:Prepares and processes the dataset by reading a CSV file, loading audio files, extracting log-Mel features, and parsing x-vectors(if x-vector is invloved).
+- **data_preparation.py**:Prepares and processes the dataset by reading a CSV file, loading audio files, extracting log-Mel features, and parsing x-vectors(if applicable).
 ```bash
    python data_preparation.py
  ```
 ### Step2: Data Collation
-- **data_collator.py**: Provides a data collator that pads input features and labels for speech recognition, and also processes x-vectors(if x-vector is invloved).
+- **data_collator.py**: Provides a data collator that pads input features and labels for speech recognition, and also processes x-vectors(if applicable).

 ### Step3: Personalized Whisper Model(only for x-vector integration)
 - **personalized_whisper.py**: Implements the personalized Whisper model.
 This module integrates speaker-specific x-vector information with the log-Mel spectrogram features.